dazzle-me/birdclef-2022-3rd-place-solution/README.md

 2) BirdVox-DCASE-20k dataset
 3) no-call parts of 2021 training data

-Both datasets can be downloaded from [here](https://dcase.community/challenge2018/task-bird-audio-detection)
+Fist two datasets can be downloaded from [here](https://dcase.community/challenge2018/task-bird-audio-detection), the last one can be found [here](https://www.kaggle.com/datasets/christofhenkel/birdclef2021-background-noise)

 ## Setup env
 ```